Deep03/deleteHis/README.md

 # Delete History

-This script adds functionality to delete your browser historu on an extension.
+This script adds functionality to delete your browser history on an extension.

 Please note that this script assumes the usage of the Chrome browser due to the `chrome.browsingData.remove` method.
 If you are using a different browser, you may need to adjust the code accordingly or use browser-specific APIs.